apollographql/apollo/docs/source/references/apollo-config.md

 `clientOnlyDirectives` are directives that should be stripped out of the operation before being sent to the server.
 An example of this is the `@connection` directive.

 `clientSchemaDirectives` are directives that indicate a portion of the operation that is not meant to be sent to the server.
 These directives are removed as well as the fields they are placed on.
-An example of this type of of directive is the `@client` directive.
+An example of this type of directive is the `@client` directive.

 <h2 id="service-config">Server projects</h2>